taddison/personal-site/content/blog/2017/08/building-an-oms-metric-alert-to-slack-bridge-with-azure-functions/index.md

 #### Alert Defaults

-These can be overriden by the function based on the server/metric.
+These can be overridden by the function based on the server/metric.

 - _WarningThreshold_: The value which if the metric is above (below) the function app won't send a Slack notification
 - _CriticalThreshold_: The value which if the metric is above (below) the function app will mark that notification as critical